vaadin/archetype-application-example/README.md

 The project consists of the following three modules:

 - parent project: common metadata and configuration
-- mockapp-client: widgetset, custom client side code and dependencies to widget add-ons
+- mockapp-widgetset: widgetset, custom client side code and dependencies to widget add-ons
 - mockapp-ui: main application module, development time
 - mockapp-production: module that produces a production mode WAR for deployment